CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ## Configuring Application Insights for our Azure Function App

 It is possible to use Application Insights to collect data from a Function App in an App Service Kubernetes Environment, unlike an App Services app.
-I suspect this is due to the underlying implementation of how Azure Services / Azure Functions connect with Application Insights.
+I suspect this is due to the underlying implementation of how Azure Functions connects with Application Insights as part of the Azure Functions runtime.

-You will have likely configured this as **enabled** when you created your Azure Function App (I did, at least).
+You will have likely set this to **enabled** when you created your Azure Function App (I did, at least).
 Once again, the experience is no different to what we would expect of a Function App in the multi-tenanted hosting model.

 ![Screenshot showing the App Insights configuration experience for a Function App in an Application Service Kubernetes Environment](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-appinsights.jpg)

-Just to investigate, I went ahead and disabled Application Insights within the Function App blade as shown above.
+As part of my investigations for this post, I went ahead and disabled Application Insights within the Function App blade as shown above.
 I immediately received a pop up, asking as below -

 > **You are about to turn off Application Insights.
 This will update app settings and restart your site.
 Do you want to continue?**
 >
 > To turn Application Insights entirely off, check that Application Insights SDK and the instrumentation key are removed from your application.

-As you may have expected, if you've read the App Service blog post - I once again had the command ``kubectl get po -n appservice --watch`` ready to go.
-This time, I was intrigued.
+I was prepared.
+I had executed the command ``kubectl get po -n appservice --watch`` once again.
+But this time, I was intrigued.
 I was expecting to see a pod redeployment, or some kind of change.
 Nothing happened.

 I'd be interested to understand what actually happens when enabling / disabling App Insights.
-I suspect that this is related to the Azure Function Runtime in the container image, rather than the pods that are deployed in Kubernetes.
+My hypothesis is that once again this is due to the underlying implementation of how Azure Functions connects with Application Insights as part of the Azure Functions runtime.
 However, I don't have a fully conclusive answer.

-Either way, I have tested Application Insights on a Function App which has the function deployed as a Function project, as well as a Docker container.
+Either way, I have tested Application Insights on Function Apps deployed as a Function project (Code), as well as a Docker container.
 Both provide telemetry to Application Insights as expected.

 ![Screenshot showing the App Insights output for a Function App in an Application Service Kubernetes Environment](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-appinsights-output.jpg)

 ## Configuring Custom Domains

-Custom domains is an available option in the left hand menu, though I encountered some issues here as you can see from the screenshot below.
+Custom domains is an available option in the left hand menu, though I encountered some issues here as you can see from the screenshot below, similarly to App Service.

 The outcome is exactly the same as App Services.
 This is one that I plan to investigate further, and determine whether this is a user interface challenge (e.g. should custom domains actually be grayed out as it's unsupported, or is the validation experience not available through the user interface).